- Study Mode: Full Time

+This is an extremely practical course.
 Honing your skills on real projects, you’ll build an extensive portfolio of work examples and experiences you can use to establish and market yourself at a professional level.

 What facilities can I use?

-- Foley props store
+- Foley studio

 What will I study?

 The course covers all the relevant building blocks of sound design.
 In addition to core recording and mixing skills, you’ll also get to grips with areas such as location field recording, audio programming and synthesis, game engines and audio middleware, experimental composition and sonic arts, and spatial audio.

 You’ll learn about technology and sound production, and audio principles, theories and practices, and be introduced to the sound and computing technologies used in audio studios and elsewhere.
 You’ll build on, and apply, these skills to more specific production areas as the course progresses, focussing on areas including location field recording, sound design for Film, TV and Games, live sound, audio drama and podcasting and Dolby Atmos mixing, before completing a specialist major research project in your final year.

 Opportunity modules are a key part of the BNU curriculum.
 You’ll choose modules in both your first and second year from a broad selection in areas such as sustainability, entrepreneurship, creativity, digital skills, personal growth, civic engagement, health & wellbeing and employment.
 Opportunity modules are designed to enable you to develop outside the traditional boundaries of your discipline and help you to further stand out from the crowd to future employers.